-For those who were taught traditional math, helping children with common core math homework can be a struggle.
+For those parents and nannies who were taught traditional math, helping children with common core math homework can be a struggle.
 It helps to understand the underlying concept of common core math – namely that numbers are just made up of other numbers.

 What is Common Core?

 Common core is a teaching methodology meant to help children understand math in a way that ties it into the real world, rather than teaching them a method for quickly solving equations on paper.
 Common core teaches math using “number sense” instead of teaching a sequence of steps.